 Shop my easy breezy black sarong (pictured below)

-DeVecchi Rooms in Hvar – This was one of my favorite hotels from Croatia due to the location, furnishings and outdoor space/view!
-We booked a Deluxe Double with balcony 🙂
+DeVecchi Rooms in Hvar – This was one of my favorite hotels from Croatia due to the location, furnishings, and outdoor space/view!
+We booked a Deluxe Double with a balcony 🙂

 - Langonini Beach Club

 - But first, coffee.
 Head right outside the hotel to Kava 37